vdhamer/Photo-Club-Hub/.github/README.md

 architecture pattern.

 The use of a SwiftUI-based MVVM architecture implies that the model data is stored in structs rather than in classes.
-It also implies that any changes to the model data automatically triggers the required updates to the SwiftUI's `Views` and that the `Model` and `View` layers are connected by a `ViewModel` layer.
+It also implies that any changes to the model data automatically trigger the required updates to the SwiftUI's `Views` and that the `Model` and `View` layers are connected by a `ViewModel` layer.

 Each of the three layers has its own source code directory: